Tips for School-Children who want to be Conservationists

 - Get outside!
 Find the parks in your area and explore.
 The only tool you need is a notebook and a pencil.
 A biologist always takes notes, those notes can help you identify wildlife, track changes in the environment, and makes you take a closer look at what’s in front of you.
 Your adventure can be in your backyard.

 - Have fun – what are your passions?
 See if you can incorporate what you like into conservation?
 I love being outdoors and writing: I have managed to find a way to make all of these part of the work I do for conservation.
 Do you like computers?
 Or videos?
 Check out the National Geographic “Wild to Inspire” contest that allows amateur videographers to submit videos.
-Just watching some of the videos can be inspiring and seeing that there is a way to get your projects out there!
-Click here for a link to the website.
+Just watching some of the videos can be inspiring and seeing that there is a way to get your projects out there.

 - Camps – Get involved in zoo, aquarium, or museum camps.
 Testing it out as a participant will give you an opportunity to see if you want to do more.
 A lot of times participants can become volunteers and move up.
 Building relationships is key.